-LOWEST DAILY MEAN.--The minimum daily mean discharge for the year or for the designated period.

-ANNUAL 7-DAY MINIMUM.--The lowest mean discharge for 7 consecutive days for a calendar year or a water year.
-Note that most low-flow frequency analyses of annual 7-day minimum flows use a climatic year (April 1-March 31).
+- LOWEST DAILY MEAN .-- The minimum daily mean discharge for the year or for the designated period. - ANNUAL 7-DAY MINIMUM.--The lowest mean discharge for 7 consecutive days for a calendar year or a water year.
+Note that most low-flow frequency analyses of annual 7-day minimum flows use a climatic year (April 1 - March 31).
 The date shown in the summary statistics table is the initial date of the 7-day period.
-(This value should not be confused with the 7-day 10-year low-flow statistic.)

-INSTANTANEOUS PEAK FLOW. -- The maximum instantaneous discharge occurring for the water year or for the designated period.
-Note that secondary instantaneous peak discharges above a selected base discharge are stored in District computer files for stations meeting certain criteria.
-Those discharge values may be obtained by writing to the District Office.
-(See address on back of title page of this report.)

-INSTANTANEOUS PEAK STAGE.--The maximum instantaneous stage occurring for the water year or for the designated period.
-If the dates of occurrence for the instantaneous peak flow and instantaneous peak stage differ, the REMARKS paragraph in the manuscript or a footnote may be used to provide further information.

-$\underline{INSTANTANEOUS\ LOW\ FLOW}. \text{--} The\ \text{minimum}\ instantaneous\ discharge\ occurring\ for\ the\ water\ year\ or\ for\ the\ designated\ period.}$

-- ANNUAL RUNOFF.--Indicates the total quantity of water in runoff for a drainage area for the year.
-Data reports may use any of the following units of measurement in presenting annual runoff data: - Acre-foot (AC-FT) is the quantity of water required to cover 1 acre to a depth of 1 foot and is equal to 43,560 cubic feet or about 326,000 gallons or 1,233 cubic meters. - Cubic feet per second per square mile (CFSM) is the average number of cubic feet of water flowing per second from each square mile area drained, assuming the runoff is distributed uniformly in time and area. - Inches (INCHES) indicates the depth to which the drainage area would be covered if all of the runoff for a given time period were uniformly distributed on it.
+(This value should not be confused with the 7-day 10-year low-flow statistic.) - MAXIMUM PEAK FLOW.-- The maximum instantaneous peak discharge occurring for the water year or designated period.
+Occasionally the maximum flow for a year may occur at midnight at the beginning or end of the year, on a recession from or rise toward a higher peak in the adjoining year.
+In this case, the maximum peak flow is given in the table and the maximum flow may be reported in a footnote or in the REMARKS paragraph in the manuscript. - MAXIMUM PEAK STAGE.-- The maximum instantaneous peak stage occurringfor the water year or designated period.
+Occasionally the maximum stage for a year may occur at midnight at the beginning or end of the year, on a recession from or rise toward a higher peak in the adjoining year.
+In this case, the maximum peak stage is given in the table and the maximum stage may be reported in the REMARKS paragraph in the manuscript or in a footnote.
+If the dates of occurrence of the maximum peak stage and maximum peak flow are different, the REMARKS paragraph in the manuscript or a footnote may be used to provide further information. - INSTANTANEOUS LOW FLOW.--The minimum instantaneous discharge occurring for the water year or for the designated period. - ANNUAL RUNOFF.--Indicates the total quantity of water in runoff for a drainage area for the year.
+Data reports may use any of the following units of measurement in presenting annual runoff data: - Acre-foot (AC-FT) is the quantity of water required to cover 1 acre to a depth of 1 foot and is equivalent to 43,560 cubic feet or about 326,000 gallons or 1,233 cubic meters. - Cubic feet per second per square mile (CFSM) is the average number of cubic feet of water flowing per second from each square mile of area drained, assuming the runoff is distributed uniformly in time and area. - Inches (INCHES) indicates the depth to which the drainage area would be covered if all the runoff for a given time period were uniformly distributed on it.

-- $\underline{10}$ PERCENT EXCEEDS.--The discharge that has been exceeded 10 percent of the time for the designated period. - $\underline{50}$ PERCENT EXCEEDS.--The discharge that has been exceeded 50 percent of the time for the designated period. - $\underline{90}$ PERCENT EXCEEDS.--The discharge that has been exceeded 90 percent of the time for the designated period.
+10 PERCENT EXCEEDS.--The discharge that has been exceeded 10 percent of the time for the designated period.
+50 PERCENT EXCEEDS.--The discharge that has been exceeded 50 percent of the time for the designated period.
+90 PERCENT EXCEEDS.--The discharge that has been exceeded 90 percent of the time for the designated period.

 Data collected at partial-record stations follow the information for continuous-record sites.
 Data for partial-record discharge stations are presented in two tables.
-The first is a table of annual maximum stage and discharge at crest-stage stations, and the second is a table of discharge measurements at low-flow partial-record stations.
+The first is a table of annual maximum stage and discharge at crest-stage gage stations, and the second is a table of discharge measurements at low-flow partial-record stations.
 The tables of partial-record stations are followed by a listing of discharge measurements made at sites other than continuous-record or partial-record stations.
 These measurements are generally made in times of drought or flood to give better areal coverage to those events.
 Those measurements and others collected for some special reason are called measurements at miscellaneous sites.